Using Machine Learning To Increase a Food Delivery Company’s Efficiency By 10%

-The driver has 15 seconds to answer whether he undertakes the implementation of the route.
-If he doesn’t, the query goes to the next one.
-Everything sounds great, but many restaurant owners (potential clients) hung up while waiting for a delivery man to be allocated.
+The driver has 15 seconds to answer whether they take on the task.
+If they do not, the query goes to the next one.
+Everything sounds great, but many potential clients hung up while waiting for a delivery man to be allocated.
 Even the progress bar in the mobile application did not encourage them to stay on the line.

-The business challenge was to find as quickly as possible available drivers.
+The business challenge was to find available drivers as quickly as possible.
 Our client also wanted an improved system that would assess the likelihood that a given driver would take the job.

-Our task was to improve the order in which instructions orders were sent to drivers using AI (artificial intelligence).
-We received a database from a client that contained information on 1.5 million journeys.
-There was also anonymized data on their clients, such as geographical coordinates, time of placing the order, and distance to the driver.
-In the database, the orders had the status “accepted” or “not accepted”.
-We enriched the received data with important information: for example, whether the course we offer to the driver has not been previously rejected by him, whether the car on a given day did not break down or whether the driver usually rejects long routes.
+Our task was to improve the sequence in which orders notifications were sent to drivers using AI (artificial intelligence).
+A database we received from a company contained information on 1.5 million routes.
+We also had an access to anonymized data on the company’s clients, such as geographical coordinates, time of the order placement, and distance to the driver.
+Each order in the database had a status “accepted” or “not accepted”.
+We enriched the received data with important information.
+For example, we added the information whether the course we offer to the driver has not been previously rejected by them, whether the car on a given day did not break down or whether the driver usually rejects long routes.

-We originally assumed the application of the method from the area of random trees – Gradient Boosting Trees – read more about this method on our blog.
-However, the client wanted to check several models and methods – logistic regression and neural networks.
-To this end, we checked the machine learning model trained on 80% of data.
-When the training was finished, we verified its correctness on the remaining 20%.
-Finally, we chose the algorithm we proposed at the beginning, Gradient Boosting Trees.
+We originally assumed the application of the prediction method from the area of decision trees – Gradient Boosting Decision Trees – read more about this method on our blog.
+However, the client wanted to check several models and methods, so we compared our initial approach with logistic regression and neural networks.
+To this end, we tested the machine learning model trained on 80% of the data.
+When the training was finished, we verified the model’s quality using the remaining 20%.
+Ultimately, the algorithm we proposed at the beginning, Gradient Boosting Decision Trees, turned out to give the best results.
+We chose it as a final solution.